-See the full Meeting Abstract: A Possible Association between Fluticasone Propionate and Tics in Pediatric Asthmatic Patients: Two Case Reports and a Literature Review here.
+See the abstract: A Possible Association between Fluticasone Propionate and Tics in Pediatric Asthmatic Patients: Two Case Reports and a Literature Review here.

 If you suspect that tics could be related to a medication, talk to your doctor about it and see if a change in treatment can help.